Yellow is the core colour of the Spring colour tones

 Being a colour analyst, I am taught and I teach that we all have shades of yellow that we look good in, even alive and vibrant in.

-All seasons have shades of yellow in their palette
+All seasons have yellow

 Dark Winter has a slightly smoked yellow, sometimes with a bit of green in it, like citrine.